-The greatest comeback in Super Bowl history doubles as the most crushing collapse in NFL annals.
-The Falcons blowing a 25-point lead in 17-plus minutes remains mind-boggling.
-Multiple penalties took the Falcons out of field goal range, and OC Kyle Shanahan failing to run the clock with his Devonta Freeman-Tevin Coleman tandem proved costly and led to the 34-28 overtime disaster/miracle.
-After a rough first half, which included a pick-six, Tom Brady pounced on an opportunity and carved up a 27th-ranked Falcons defense in throwing for 466 yards.
+The greatest comeback/collapse in Super Bowl history remains mind-boggling.
+The Falcons blew a 25-point lead in 17-plus minutes.
+Multiple penalties took them out of field goal range, and OC Kyle Shanahan failing to run the clock with his Devonta Freeman-Tevin Coleman tandem proved costly and led to the 34-28 overtime disaster/miracle.
+After a rough Patriots first half, which included a Tom Brady pick-six, the legendary QB pounced on an opportunity and carved up a 27th-ranked Falcons defense by throwing for 466 yards.
 James White had the game of his life, too, with three TDs — including the Super Bowl's first OT clincher.

-Like in 2009, Arizona prevailed over Green Bay in a playoff thriller, 26-20 in overtime .
-But this game continued to elevate Aaron Rodgers' majestic rise.
-A Dwight Freeney sack pinned the reigning MVP on his own 4-yard line, but Rodgers found Division II product Jeff Janis on a 60-yard fourth-down heave to set up one of this century's top plays .
+Like in 2009, Arizona prevailed over Green Bay in a playoff thriller, 26-20, in overtime .
+This game, however, continued to elevate Aaron Rodgers' majestic rise.
+A Dwight Freeney sack pinned the reigning MVP on his own 4-yard line late in the fourth quarter, but Rodgers found Division II product Jeff Janis on a 60-yard fourth-down heave to set up one of this century's top plays .
 Rodgers' second lob to Janis secured overtime (and coaxed Cris Collinsworth giddiness).
-But the Packers lost the toss (as they did in 2013 and '14 elimination games), and Larry Fitzgerald covered 80 yards in two plays to end the game.
+But the Packers lost the toss (as they did in a 2014 NFC championship game loss).
+Larry Fitzgerald then covered 80 yards in two plays to give the Cardinals the win.

-The call that will be scrutinized as long as football exists set up the Patriot dynasty's second leg.
+The call that will be scrutinized as long as football exists set up the Patriot dynasty's second leg and removed the Seahawks from any "Team of the 2010s" conversations.
 This February 2015 night proved to be the end of Marshawn Lynch's prime, and the Seahawks' decision not to hand him the ball caused their potential dynasty's unraveling.
-The Patriots went ahead 28-24 on a Tom Brady-to-Julian Edelman strike, but New England allowed Seattle — with help from Jermaine Kearse's high-wire act — to reach its 1-yard line.
+The Patriots went ahead 28-24 on a Tom Brady-to-Julian Edelman strike, erasing a 10-point deficit.
+But New England allowed Seattle — with help from Jermaine Kearse's high-wire act — to reach its 1-yard line.
 Dont'a Hightower stopped Lynch there to set up rookie Malcolm Butler's NFL-altering interception.
-The teams' trajectories went in disparate directions in the ensuing years.

 A dud through three quarters, the NFL's purple bastions combined for 13 points in 45 minutes.
 That preceded all-time lunacy.
 The Ravens and Vikings scored five touchdowns in the final 2:05, with the defending Super Bowl champions striking last to win 29-26 .
 The lead changed hands six times in the final quarter, and amid the chaos Jacoby Jones returned a kickoff 79 yards to score and a Matt Cassel-to-Cordarrelle Patterson 77-yard connection countered it.
 Channeling some of his January magic, Joe Flacco marched Baltimore 80 yards and hit Marlon Brown in traffic to win it with four seconds left.